SVMP/svmp.github.io/server-config.md

 2. `log_level`: The verbosity of log output.
 For production deployments, 'info' is the recommended output level.
 The higher levels ("verbose", "debug", and "silly") may be useful to debug configuration and runtime errors.

-   **Warning**: The highest levels ("silly" and "debug") will output potentially sensitive data to the log file including passwords and session tokens.
+   **Warning**: The highest levels ("silly" and "debug") will output potentially sensitive data to the log file including session tokens.
 Use these levels only if you know what you are doing, and **never** in production.

 ## SSL / TLS